vglazer/vglazer.github.io/_posts/2025-09-16-state-of-training-on-metal.md

   - As of now, [over 70 ops](https://github.com/users/kulinseth/projects/1/views/1) are tagged with either "To triage" or "To be implemented".
   - There is [a Github issue](https://github.com/pytorch/pytorch/issues/77764) you can comment on to drive prioritization.
 - Apple has recently released its own ML framework, called [MLX](https://github.com/ml-explore/mlx), which supports not only MPS but also [Neural Engine (ANE)](https://en.wikipedia.org/wiki/Neural_Engine).
-  - Unlike [Core ML](https://developer.apple.com/documentation/coreml), MLX is intended for training as well as inference.
+  - Unlike [Core ML](https://developer.apple.com/documentation/coreml), MLX is intended for training models from scratch and not just for inference and fine-tuning.
-  - However, there are no tools for automatically converting PyTorch (or JAX) models to MLX the way you can covert models to Core ML with [coremltools](https://github.com/apple/coremltools).
-Doing so manually, while certainly possible, is [non-trivial](https://github.com/pranavjad/mlx-gpt2).
+  - There are no tools for automatically converting PyTorch (or JAX) models to MLX the way you can covert models to Core ML with [coremltools](https://github.com/apple/coremltools).
+  - You can certainly port the training loop manually, but it's [non-trivial](https://github.com/pranavjad/mlx-gpt2).
 - [JAX](https://github.com/jax-ml/jax) has historically prioritized TPUs when it comes to non-NVIDIA accelerators, which makes sense given its Google lineage.
 While support for MPS in JAX is [in the works](https://developer.apple.com/metal/jax/), it's [still experimental](https://github.com/jax-ml/jax?tab=readme-ov-file#supported-platforms) at this point.
 - Then there's [tinygrad](https://github.com/tinygrad/tinygrad), which aims to provide first-class support for MPS out of the box.
 However, as with MLX, there is no way to automatically convert PyTorch models to tinygrad.
 A number of popular models [have been ported](https://docs.tinygrad.org/showcase/), though.
 You can see what training looks like [here](https://docs.tinygrad.org/mnist/#training-the-model).